-Once you have received and responded to your NYIT award letter, you can apply for a private loan.
+Once you have received and responded to your Financial Assistance Plan, you can apply for private loans.
 Helpful information on private loans is listed below.
-Remember that NYIT also offers Federal Direct Loans.
+Remember that Federal Direct Loans are also available.

 As a borrower, you have the right and ability to borrow student and/or parent private loan funds using any lender you choose.
-NYIT encourages students to research and select any of the many educational lenders that provide meaningful benefits to your specific needs.
+The university encourages students to research and select any of the many educational lenders that provide meaningful benefits to your specific needs.
 Please note that borrower benefits and lender fees may vary by lender.

-You may email the Office of Financial Aid at finaid@nyit.edu or call 516.686.7680 to inform us if you have been approved for a private student loan so that we may process and certify your loan correctly.
+Many lenders have an online application process and will inform you of the credit decision within 24-48 hours.
+The lender will notify the Office of Financial Aid of your loan approval.
+You may also contact the Office of Financial Aid at finaid@nyit.edu or 516.686.7680 to inform us if you have been approved for a private student loan so that we may process and certify your loan correctly.
 As always, we are here to assist you in any way possible.
 Helping our students to achieve their academic goals is our top priority.

 Private student loans are used to fill the gap between the cost of education and financial aid received.
-It is recommended that you borrow the maximum Stafford Loans for which you are eligible and consider the Graduate PLUS loan (for graduate students) before applying for an alternative student loan.
+It is recommended that you first borrow the maximum Federal Direct Loans for which you are eligible and consider the Federal Parent Loans for Undergraduate Students (PLUS) loan before applying for an alternative student loan.
 The Federal PLUS loan is usually less expensive than an alternative loan.
 In addition, alternative loans are based on credit and debt-to-income ratio whereas the PLUS loan is based on credit only.